Serena Williams Pulls A Queen Bey, Shuts Down Entire Hospital Floor To Give Birth

 “She told me that she just wants me to dance, like just be really free and just dance like nobody’s looking and go all out,” Serena continued of starring in the video.
 “So that wasn’t easy in the beginning, but then it got easier.”

-As Inquisitr previously reported, Serena welcomed a baby girl into the world with her husband, Reddit co-founder Alexis Ohanian, earlier this week.
+As the Inquisitr previously reported, Serena welcomed a baby girl into the world with her husband, Reddit co-founder Alexis Ohanian, earlier this week.
 Her name is so far being kept under wraps by the couple.

 Beyonce congratulated her friend on Instagram after the big baby news was announced on September 1.
 She posted a stunning photo of Serena cradling off her baby bump in a long white gown alongside the caption “Congratulations Serena!”